 Producer Advantages: Market accessibility, improved coffee quality, and the outcomes of implementing the organic model

-Cost of the roaster: It is determined by the location and the amount of time required to complete the inspection.
+The roaster’s cost is determined by the location and the amount of time required to complete the inspection.

 Advantages of roasting: Consumers agree that the number of certificates awarded is proportional to the quality.